Mwagusi Safari Camp

 Mwagusi Safari Camp: Traveller ratings

-A trip to Mwagusi, in Ruaha, is all about the animals.
+A trip to Mwagusi, in Ruaha, is all about the wildlife.
 However, let us first look at the camp.